RESCUED – Storm Petrel Storm Petrel illustration drawing

 I imagined Little Storm Petrel thinking, “What are you doing to my comfort” as the dark of his temporary bedroom became a prison on the road to freedom.

-There were gentle sounds of a caregiver opening and closing a car door and the slow motions of walking a cobbled path down to the cliff top fence.
-Mixed in this journey is the air of anticipation as the roof opened to a calm sea and small slivers of blue sky breaking.
-Little Storm Petrel perked up as I placed him on the fence rail and there as I prepared my last fair wells with a photography session he waited and contemplated the moment of taking off.
-I guess he was processing the memories of a storm, a rescue, the comfort of his bedroom, free food (maybe a little bland but welcome), the studio life drawing session and kind words and strokes of his caregiver.
+Little Storm Petrel perked up as I placed him on the fence rail and there I prepared my last farewells with a photography session.
+He waited and contemplated the moment before his takeoff.
+I imagine processing the memories of a storm, a rescue, the comfort of his bedroom, free food (maybe a little bland but welcome), the studio life drawing session, and the kind words and strokes of his caregiver.

-In the blink of an eye, his moments of reflection turned to puffed up feathers, pumped little leg muscles and the contemplated launch functioned without drama.
+And it all changed in the blink of an eye, his moments of reflection turned to puffed-up feathers, pumped little leg muscles and the desired launch functioned without drama.
 Little Storm Petrel was back in the domain of his freedom.

-I am conscious God has given me everything to enjoy and on that note, Little Storm Petrel introduced me to more selfless pleasures.
+I was conscious God gave me everything to enjoy and take care of and on that note, Little Storm Petrel introduced me to more selfless pleasures.

 The challenge to illustrate and control pencil leads to mid-tone *(Chiaroscuro) sensitive capture of the feathers and shape of the bird challenged me to experiment.
 In this case, I wanted a more chunky pencil stroke.
 A soft 6b pencil of choice was combined with heavy hand strokes on archival, acid-free watercolor paper.